 Standard tyres were 29.5 x 35 E3 type with a 28 ply rating.

 As mentioned previously, the steering system differed from earlier Caterpillar overhung scrapers in that it utilised two cylinders in place of the previous four.

 These were mounted quite high on the gooseneck and acted through a torque multiplying linkage allowing 90 degree turns in either direction effortlessly.

 Mounted on the back of the tractor’s main case was the cable control winch (PCU), a double drum unit driven live from the tractors power take off.
 This PCU was a modification of the No.29 PCU in common use on D8H and D9E tractors of the period and was very reliable.
 It featured air-assisted controls to reduce the amount of pull required to activate it.

 The bowl was of typical Caterpillar cable operated scraper design and was based on the No.463 towed scraper with suitable modifications.

-Half inch cable was used on all functions except the apron, which utilized three quarter inch cable.
-Approximately 800 feet of cable was required to reeve the machine for operation.
+Half inch cable was used on all functions except the apron, which utilised three quarter inch cable.
+Approximately 800 feet of cable was required to rev the machine for operation.